 - Substitution, where a student completes a specified equivalent course in place of a specified compulsory course.

 Students may be admitted to undergraduate degrees or awards with credit for previous study and/or attainments.
 All credit granted in undergraduate degrees or awards must comply with the following rules.
 Note that the home Faculty may also have their own credit transfer procedures.

 All credit assessments will be based on the completion date for the course to be used as credit and not the program.

-Courses with a successful completion date of up to 10 years can be used for credit within a program as long as rules 1, 3, 4 and 5 are also met.
+Courses with a successful completion date of up to 10 years can be used for credit within a program.

-Any credit granted must be consistent with the rules governing progression within the program, which are operative at the time the application is determined.
+Any credit granted must be consistent with the program progression rules applicable at the time the application is assessed

 Students who are admitted to the University after completing, or partly completing, the requirements of another degree or award of another tertiary institution must complete a program of study deemed to be no less than that required of students in full-time attendance in the final year of the program concerned.